 More ads: Chrysalis by Chrysalis on MGM; Housing Project by John Hartford on RCA Victor; Dionne Warwick on Scepter; Blues Bash at the Fillmore.

 Reviews: Wheels of Fire by Cream on Atco (by Jann Wenner); I’m Gonna Be a Country Girl Again by Buffy-Sainte Marie on Vanguard (by Barry Gifford); Like to Get to Know You by Spanky and Our Gang on Mercury and The National Gallery on Phillips (by Jim Miller); Creedence Clearwater Revival by Creedence Clearwater Revival on Fantasy (by Barry Gifford).

-Subscription offer: New subscribers could get a free copy of God Bless Tiny Tim (with 50 cents for shipping and handling). $5 for 26 issues; $10 for 52.
+Subscription offer: New subscribers could get a free copy of God Bless Tiny Tim (with 50 cents for shipping and handling). $6 for 26 issues (up from $5); $10 for 52 (unchanged).